rust-lang/rfcs/text/3318-field-pojection.md

 - [ ] Any new syntax? `(N)` (except the next point)
 - [ ] Disambiguate member access could we do something like `<struct as MaybeUninit>.value`? `(Y)`
 - [ ] Should we expose the `NoMetadataPtr` to the user? `(-)`
 - [ ] What types should we also support?
-I am thinking of `PhantomData<&mut T>`, because this seems helpful in e.g. macro contexts that want to know the type of a field. `(Y)`
 - [ ] should the warning when using `#[pin]` on an `Unpin` field be an error? `(Y)`

 # Future possibilities